wzulfikar/lifelog/learning_process/react_js.md

 - React describe your UI at any point in time, just like a server-rendered app
 - Re-render on every change, that seems expensive.
 Yes, we can't do that re-render things in real browser DOM.
 That's why we built *Virtual DOM* (and event system)
 - React is fast because it uses JavaScript (which is already fast by nature) and computes minimal DOM operations (because DOM is slow)
-- React has life-cycle hooks, look a little bit like Objective-C or Cocoa API: `componentDidMount`, `componentWillUnmount`
+- React has life-cycle hooks, look a little bit like Objective-C or Cocoa API: `componentDidMount`, `componentWillUnmount`, `componentDidUpdate`, etc

 - Pete Hunt leaves FB: